aki2o/yaxception/README.md

 ### Throw exception

 You can use `yaxception:throw` to signal error anywhere.
-`yaxception:throw` has the following way for used.
+`yaxception:throw` has the following way for use.

     ;; Throw the error object directly
     (yaxception:throw err)